Artists, Painters and Sculptors in Texas

 Willard Watson (1921-1989) Nicknamed the “Texas Kid,” Watson was self-taught and used found objects in his sculptures and artwork.

 William P “Bill” Bomar (1919-1991) A Fort Worth native, Bomar attended the Cranbrook Art Academy, and in 1942 he began studying with John Sloan in New York and later Hans Hoffman.
 In 1944 Bomar exhibited in a group show, “Six Texas Painters,” at the Weyhe Gallery in New York.
-Relocating to Taos, New Mexico, Bomar exhibited widely there as well as Texas and New York.
-Bomar is represented in many private and public collections including the Amon Carter Museum of American Art, Museum of Fine Arts Houston and The Modern Art Museum of Fort Worth.
+Relocating to Taos, New Mexico, Bomar exhibited widely there as well as in Texas and New York.
+Bomar is represented in many private and public collections including the Amon Carter Museum of American Art, the Museum of Fine Arts Houston and The Modern Art Museum of Fort Worth.

 Williamson Gerald “Jerry” Bywaters (1906-1989) This Paris, Texas native was a seminal figure of 20th-century art Texas art.
 A faculty member for more than forty years at Southern Methodist University (SMU), Bywaters also served as director of the Dallas Museum of Art for more than twenty years.
 Bywaters studied at the Art Institute of Dallas, on his own in Mexico, and at an artists’ colony in Connecticut, before moving to New York to study at the Art Students League.